jezpoz/frontend-performance/README.md

 > - Hero: Video (above-the-fold for mobile)
 > - Body: Paragraph collection of text and images

+Oh, and I have to use a specific query.

 ## Hype!
 Lets go!